-In forming in late 2011, Wildhoney set out to write pop songs with the energy and malcontent of hardcore punk, but without its entrenched masculinity — drawing influences from ‘60s girl groups, ‘80s post punk, indie pop, and shoegaze.
+When they formed in late 2011, Wildhoney set out to write pop songs with the energy and malcontent of hardcore punk, but without its entrenched masculinity — drawing influences from ‘60s girl groups, ‘80s post-punk, indie pop and shoegaze.
 The five-piece has since become one of the loudest — and sweetest — bands in its hometown of Baltimore.
+Their latest release, Your Face Sideways, was released via Topshelf Records in 2015.

 Sign up to get periodic email updates about new Wildhoney music, tours & exclusives: